 After an arrest for DUI in Washington State, the next steps can feel overwhelming, especially if this is your first DUI.
 There are important deadlines and common mistakes that you want to avoid making.

 Two separate cases are normally filed against you.
 The civil case is filed with the Washington State Department of Licensing (DUI license suspension hearing).
 The criminal case is filed in the jurisdiction where the arrest occurred.

 For example, if a Sheriff or WA State Trooper arrested you in Pierce County, your case will be in Pierce County District Court.
 If a Tacoma police officer arrested you, your case will be in Tacoma Municipal Court.DUI License Suspension Hearing

 You have the right to an administrative hearing before the Department of Licensing (DOL) to dispute the pending driver's license revocation.
 This is the only opportunity to dispute the mandatory license suspension that occurs after a DUI arrest.

 The arresting police officer should have given you a Hearing Request form.
-This form must be returned with all required information to the Department of Licensing within 7 calendar days of your arrest, or there will be an automatic driver's license suspension.
-If it is not requested within this time frame, your right to an administrative hearing is waived and your license will suspend 60 days after your arrest date (you may still drive within this time frame).
+This form must be returned with all required information to the DOL within 7 calendar days of your arrest, or there will be an automatic driver's license suspension.
+If you are a Beckwith Law client, we would handle this paperwork for you, assuming you retain us before the DOL’s deadline expires.

-A Hearing Officer will then decide whether or not to uphold your license suspension.
-This decision only relates to the status of your driver’s license and does not affect the criminal DUI case.
+A Hearing Officer (judge) will then decide to uphold or lift your license suspension based on the evidence presented and opposing arguments.
+This decision only relates to the status of your driver’s license and does not impact the DUI criminal case.DUI Criminal Case

 In the DUI criminal case, you are required to appear at every hearing, or a warrant will be issued for your arrest.
 The arresting police officer may have given you a mandatory court date.
-However, it is more likely that you will be summonsed to appear by the court that has jurisdiction over your case.
+However, it is more likely that you will be summonsed to appear by the WA State court that has jurisdiction over your case.